bngsudheer/ansible-role-redmine/README.md

 repositories.
 Redmine will be downloaded from redmine.org and required Ruby gems from rubygems.org.

-To start redmine use the command:
+To start Redmine use the command:
 ```sh
     systemctl start redmine
  ```

-To stop redmine use the command:
+To stop Redmine use the command:
 ```sh
     systemctl stop redmine
  ```